MicrosoftDocs/Devices-docs/surface/surface-dock-whats-new.md

 - Windows 10 version 1809 and later.
 There's no support for Windows 7, Windows 8, or non-Surface host devices.
 Surface Dock 2 works with the following Surface devices:

-  - Surface Pro (5th Gen)
+  - Surface Pro (5th Gen) and later
-  - Surface Laptop (1st Gen)
+  - Surface Laptop (1st Gen) and later
-  - Surface Pro 6
-  - Surface Book 2
+  - Surface Book 2 and later
-  - Surface Laptop 2
-  - Surface Go
-  - Surface Pro 7
-  - Surface Pro X
-  - Surface Laptop 3
-  - Surface Book 3
-  - Surface Go 2
+  - Surface Go and later
-  - Surface Laptop Go
+  - Surface Laptop Go and later
-  - Surface Pro 7+
-  - Surface Laptop 4
   - Surface Laptop Studio
-  - Surface Pro 8
-  - Surface Go 3
-  - Surface Laptop Go 2
+  - Surface Studio 2 and later

 ## Surface Dock 2 Components